assarbertil/penthouse-design/README.md

 You also need tailwind installed at a minimum version of 2.2

-Then add this to y

 ## Exports
-Import any of these desctructured from "penthouse-design".
+These are the named exports from "penthouse-design".
 Example:
 ```javascript
 import { CheckboxButton } from "penthouse-design"
 ```